Naram-Alkoht/writing-humanize/README.md

 > The risk is how confident the suggestions look.
 I've accepted code that compiled and passed lint, then found later it missed the point entirely.
 >
 > Treat it like autocomplete and review every line.
 It's useful.
 Use it to avoid thinking, and it will help you ship bugs faster.

 ---

-## Design decisions

-**Why merge instead of maintaining two separate skills?**

-I was running both skills sequentially — [blader/humanizer](https://github.com/blader/humanizer) first for broad pattern cleanup, then my own `writing-humanize` for vocabulary preservation and voice matching.
-The overlap created friction: some patterns appeared in both, the process descriptions contradicted each other, and switching between two files mid-task was unnecessary overhead.
-Merging them removes the duplication and makes the preservation rules apply from the start, not as a second pass.

-**Why general-purpose instead of technical-only?**

-My original skill was scoped to developer and technical content because that's where I first noticed the vocabulary problem.
-But the same issue shows up everywhere — legal writers don't want "indemnification" swapped for "protection," medical writers don't want "contraindicated" softened to "not recommended."
-The patterns are universal.
-The technical scope was just where I happened to start.

----